Team-Kujira/docs/setting-up-cosmovisor.md

 which kujirad
 ```

 Then use the path returned to copy it to the directory Cosmovisor expects.
-Let's assume the previous command returned `/home/your-user/go/bin/junod`:
+Let's assume the previous command returned `/home/your-user/go/bin/
+kujirad`:

 ```bash
 cp /home/<your-user>/go/bin/kujirad $DAEMON_HOME/cosmovisor/genesis/bin